-Jennifer brings over 17 years of management and leadership experience to YSC.
+Jennifer brings over 20 years of management and leadership experience to YSC.
 She has a strong background in nonprofit administration having worked for The American Heart Association, The Multiple Sclerosis Society and the Muscular Dystrophy Association.
-Jennifer applies her passion for helping others to her work at YSC, with the goal of making sure no young women in Central Ohio is left to face breast cancer alone.
+Jennifer applies her passion for helping others to her work at YSC, with the goal of making sure no young woman is left to face breast cancer alone.

-Nicole Taylor came to YSC first as a constituent, then as a volunteer before joining the staff in January 2011.
-When Nicole was diagnosed with stage 3 breast cancer at the young age of 34, she felt so scared, alone and isolated that she vowed to turn that awful experience into something positive by helping other young women affected by breast cancer.
-She served as a public school teacher for 10 years and then gained further experience with volunteer management in the nonprofit setting at Susan G. Komen for the Cure Puget Sound.
+Nicole Taylor came to YSC first as a constituent and a volunteer before joining the staff in January 2011.
+When Nicole was diagnosed with stage 3 breast cancer at the young age of 34, she felt so scared, alone and isolated that she vowed to turn that experience into something positive by helping other young women affected by breast cancer.
+Prior to YSC she served as a public school teacher for 10 years and then gained further experience with volunteer management in the nonprofit setting at Susan G. Komen for the Cure Puget Sound.